The Disney Liberty Bell replica

 As the Bicentennial summer came to a close, Disney’s workforce went back to high school, 25 million people had seen the parades on both coasts.

 Looking to rekindle the Spirit of ’76, the Magic Kingdom went back to the patriotic well to throw another Bicentennial party, this time for the U.S. Constitution.
 Liberty Square was the natural epicenter for the less schmaltzy, more historically-focused festivities.
-Disney World guests would get to see authentic American artifacts; a Brasher Dubloon — the country’s first gold coin, minted by George Washington’s next-door neighbor, Ephraim Brasher; a copy of the Pennsylvania Packet — the first newspaper to publish the constitution; 4th president and Constitution author James Madison’s desk.
+Disney World guests would get to see authentic American artifacts; a Brasher Dubloon — the country’s first gold coin, minted by George Washington’s next-door neighbor, Ephraim Brasher; a copy of the Pennsylvania Packet — the first newspaper to publish the Constitution; the desk of Constitution author and fourth president James Madison.

 But the most popular attraction would be something less historic and more symbolic — a full-size, functional Liberty Bell replica.